 The CDDIS computer facility is fully redundant with primary and secondary/failover systems.
-Until December 2016, the CDDIS server configuration consisted of multiple incoming and outgoing servers dedicated to specific functions and was equipped with 32 Tbytes of online storage.
-Throughout early 2016, a new virtual machine (VM) based system configured with 100 Tbytes of unified storage was tested within the EOSDIS computer facility and network infrastructure.
-The new CDDIS computer system, shown in Figure 1, became operational on December 01, 2016.
-This new system configuration provides a more reliable/redundant environment (power, HVAC, 24-hour on-site emergency personnel, etc.) and network connectivity; a disaster recovery system is installed in a different location on the GSFC campus for rapid failover when required.
-The new system location addresses a key operational issue CDDIS has experienced over the past several years: the lack of consistent and redundant power and cooling in its computer facility.
+Since December 2016, the CDDIS utilizes a virtual machine (VM) based system configured with 100 Tbytes of unified storage operating within the EOSDIS computer facility and network infrastructure (see Figure 1).
+This system configuration provides a reliable/redundant environment (power, HVAC, 24-hour on-site emergency personnel, etc.) and network connectivity; a disaster recovery system is installed in a different location on the GSFC campus for rapid failover when required.
+This system location has addressed a key operational issue CDDIS experienced over the past several years: the lack of consistent and redundant power and cooling in its computer facility.
 Furthermore, multiple, redundant 40G network switches are available to take full advantage of a high-performance network infrastructure by utilizing fully redundant network paths for all outgoing and incoming files along with dedicated 10G network connections between its primary operations and its backup operations.
 The use of the virtual machine technology provides multiple instance services for a load balancing configuration and allows for VM instances to be increased or decreased due to demand.
 Furthermore, the VM technology allows for system maintenance (patching, upgrades, etc.) to proceed without any downtime or interruption to user access.
 The large, unified storage system will easily accommodate future growth of the archive and facilitate near real-time replication between its production and disaster recovery sites.
 The entire archive is also mirrored to traditional storage arrays for additional complete copies of the archive.
+This system architecture has allowed the CDDIS to achieve an uptime figure of over 99.9 in 2017; some outages were outside CDDIS control, due to issues with EOSDIS facilities.

-Figure 1: System architecture overview diagram for the new CDDIS facility installation within the EOSDIS infrastructure.
+Figure 1: System architecture overview diagram for the CDDIS facility installation within the EOSDIS infrastructure.